mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In the case of client fanout, the destination of a message is known by all clients, hence the server usually does not need this information.
 However, they may learn this information through traffic analysis.
-Unfortunately, in a server side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of other clients.
+Unfortunately, in a server-side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of other clients.
 In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the Delivery